Need to make a gift to a special musician in your life but don’t really know what get? Fear not, we got you.

 These from DropLight are hand made from wood, vinyl, and steel and they are of good quality.

 Yes, you can find cheaper versions but they don’t come close to the DropLight ones in terms of quality or visual appeal.Grab it

 If your friend already has a guitar and you want to get him something fun related to that grab a device that allows you to make your own picks.

-You tend to loose these little things anyway so why not make your own.
+You tend to lose these little things anyway so why not make your own.